Updated: May 18

 Sometimes we can hinder our recovery by not looking holistically at our life.
 For some people, while they're really working on gaining control over the anxiety they experience, they benefit from cutting down on unnecessary caffeine or sugar for example, because they are stimulants.
 Other people though, won't really find a relationship between their experience with anxiety and foods or substances, such as tobacco.

 If you do suspect something you feed your body with is contributing to your sense of wellbeing you can begin a process of slowly decreasing that substance from your day and track how you feel.
-After a few months it will become clear whether you feel any better for not having so much of that substance.
+After a few weeks to a couple of months it will become clear whether you feel any better for not having so much of that substance.
 Seek support for this if you choose this process as you do not want it to be an unnecessarily stressful experience for you, it should feel slightly liberating!

 Reframe anxious thoughts